Bidirectional search: Approaches for bidirectional heuristic search

-Bidirectional algorithms can be broadly split into three categories: Front-to-Front, Front-to-Back (or Front-to-End), and Perimeter Search (Kaindl Kainz 1997).
+Bidirectional algorithms can be broadly split into three categories: Front-to-Front, Front-to-Back (or Front-to-End), and Perimeter Search.
 These differ by the function used to calculate the heuristic.

 Front-to-back

 Front-to-Back algorithms calculate the $h$ value of a node $n$ by using the heuristic estimate between $n$ and the root of the opposite search tree, $s$ or $t$.

 Front-to-Back is the most actively researched of the three categories.
-The current best algorithm (at least in the Fifteen puzzle domain) is the BiMAX-BS*F algorithm, created by Auer and Kaindl (Auer, Kaindl 2004).
+As of 2004, the current best algorithm (at least in the Fifteen puzzle domain) is the BiMAX-BS*F algorithm.

 Front-to-front

 Front-to-Front algorithms calculate the h value of a node n by using the heuristic estimate between n and some subset of $\mathrm{OPEN}_{d'}$.
-The canonical example is that of the BHFFA (Bidirectional Heuristic Front-to-Front Algorithm), where the h function is defined as the minimum of all heuristic estimates between the current node and the nodes on the opposing front.
+The canonical example is that of the BHFFA (bidirectional heuristic front-to-front algorithm), where the h function is defined as the minimum of all heuristic estimates between the current node and the nodes on the opposing front.
 Or, formally:

 where $H(n,o)$ returns an admissible (i.e. not overestimating) heuristic estimate of the distance between nodes n and o.

 Front-to-Front suffers from being excessively computationally demanding.
 Every time a node n is put into the open list, its $f = g + h$ value must be calculated.
 This involves calculating a heuristic estimate from n to every node in the opposing OPEN set, as described above.
 The OPEN sets increase in size exponentially for all domains with b > 1.